 "solve" the system analytically.
 Do show the one-dimensional eigenspace and the phase portrait (including several

 use software (Rice University phase space software, for example) for your

 phase portraits.
-Sketch any equilibria, nullclines
+Sketch and label any equilibria, nullclines

 and real eigenspaces on the printout.
 If there